KPNX: Newspaper co-ownership

 In 2000, Gannett merged with Central Newspapers, owner of The Arizona Republic, in the second-largest newspaper deal ever at the time.
 While the FCC barred the common ownership of newspapers and television stations in the same market, Gannett successfully banked on a potential rule change; even as written at the time before being relaxed in 2003, the issue would not have been pressed until KPNX's license came up for renewal in 2006.
 With Gannett owning the then-number-one station in Phoenix and the state's largest newspaper, the two merged their websites in 2001.

 In January 2011, KPNX left its longtime home on Central Avenue and consolidated its operations with The Republic at the Republic Media Building on East Van Buren Street in downtown Phoenix, with the station's local newscasts broadcasting from a streetside studio.
 The Central Avenue facility was then significantly renovated and became the Parsons Center for Health and Wellness, the headquarters complex for the Southwest Center for HIV/AIDS.

-Tegna ownership

 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 KPNX was retained by the broadcasting company, which took the name Tegna.
-KPNX and The Republic continue to operate in the same building as separate entities; as a consequence of the split, KPNX regained a separate website, having shared azcentral.com with the newspaper.
+As a consequence of the split, KPNX regained a separate website, having shared azcentral.com with the newspaper.
+KPNX and The Republic operated in the same building as separate entities until November 2025, when the latter moved to midtown Phoenix.

+Nexstar ownership

+Nexstar Media Group acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+Integration of Tegna into Nexstar, who already operated KAZT-TV in the market, was halted one week after the merger's close by a temporary restraining order issued by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction.